ph03n1x9000/BotHandler/README.md

 BotHandler
 ==========

-B3 plugin that handles game bots on Urban Terror server
+B3 plugin that handles game bots for Urban Terror server

-A complete makeover of TheLouk's BotMapsUrt B3 plugin for Urban Terror.
+This is complete makeover of TheLouk's BotMapsUrt B3 plugin for Urban Terror.
+Thanks to LouK for that!

-The goal is to have seamless and smooth bot handling.
+The goal is to have smooth bot handling without map functions.